Cherreads

 Seeing Ethan smirking to himself, Hermione stubbornly declared, "I'm fine, I'm just a little carsick."

-Ethan, with great shrewdness, slipped away from the three of them and secretly handed his mother a small packet of potion he had quietly purchased.
+Ethan quietly slipped away from the three of them and secretly handed his mother a small packet of potion he had purchased.

 He tiptoed and whispered in Sofia's ear, "Mom, I bought a few extra.
 You can give some to Professor McGonagall and Mrs. Granger to try."